catherineloesch/project-1-tictactoe/README.md

 ## 7. Build Process

+This was a solo project, with instructions and deliverables detailed on 29/03/2023 and a submission deadline to be met on 04/04/2023.

 ### Day1 - 29/03/2023

 After I had my MVP/bronze plan, wireframe and pseudocode laid out, I took the first few steps toward building the project:

 - I created a repository on GitHub for the project.
-- I cloned it to local machine.
+- I connected the gihub repository to a directory on my local machine.
 - I created new HTML/CSS/JavaScript files in it.
 - I connected the CSS and JavaScript files to the HTML file and made sure they work